 Baraboo is a somewhat small city located in the state of Wisconsin.
 With a population of 12,155 people and two constituent neighborhoods, Baraboo is the 69th largest community in Wisconsin.

-Unlike some cities, Baraboo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Baraboo are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Baraboo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Baraboo is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Baraboo who work in sales jobs (17.13%), office and administrative support (11.51%), and food service (10.47%).
+There are especially a lot of people living in Baraboo who work in sales jobs (14.42%), office and administrative support (13.48%), and food service (11.87%).

 The people who call Baraboo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Baraboo residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Baraboo include Irish, English, Norwegian, and Polish.

 The most common language spoken in Baraboo is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Native American languages.